How to Unclog a Toilet Without A Plunger or Snake

 2. How to unclog a toilet with dish soap

-Why dish soap, you may ask.
-The idea is to lubricate the surface of the toilet trap and drainpipe as much as possible and hopefully with time the clog will slide along and unclog the toilet.
-Pour about half to a full cup of dish soap into the bowl and give it about half an hour to work.
+Why dish soap, you may ask?
+The idea is to lubricate the surface of the toilet trap and drainpipe as much as possible, and hopefully, with time, the clog will slide along and unclog the toilet.
+Pour about half a cup of dish soap into the bowl and give it about half an hour to work.
 Make sure the bowl has been completely drained out prior.

-If you are however running low on dish soap, you can always use a bar soap.
+If you are, however, running low on dish soap, you can always use a bar soap.
 Shred it into small pieces and drop it in the toilet bowl.
-Alternatively, you can dissolve the small pieces in warm water then pour the solution in the bowl.
+Alternatively, you can dissolve the small pieces in warm water and pour the solution into the bowl.

 3. How to unclog a toilet using hot water

-In case the dish soap method didn’t work, you can try a bucket of hot water.
-As a matter of fact, using both dish soap and hot water works even better than using the 2 methods separately.
+If the dish soap method doesn’t work, you can try a bucket of hot water.
+Using both dish soap and hot water works even better than using the 2 methods separately.

-We are using hot water as it easy very effective in breaking down toilet paper, which are what causes toilet clogs most of the time.
+We are using hot water as it is easy and very effective in breaking down toilet paper, which causes toilet clogs most of the time.

-Pour the water gently from waist level, and face away from the toilet bowl.
-You don’t water anything from the toilet, or the water splashing back on your face.
+Pour the water gently from the waist level, and face away from the toilet bowl.
+You don’t water anything from the toilet or the water splashing back on your face.
 The force of the water will also help in pushing down/dislodging the clog.

 It is important that you don’t use water that is too hot.
 The toilet bowl is made of ceramic.
 Very hot water could make the bowl expand suddenly and hence crack.